Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 "Thank you Armstrong."

-On the internal line, Allison sighed. ***"Finally.*** *Jump’s ready whenever you are, babe."*
+On the internal line, Allison sighed. "***Finally.*** *Jump’s ready whenever you are, babe."*

 Xiù raised a gloved hand and gave her a thumbs-up in the camera.
 She selected the Akyawentuo beacon code on the screen to her right, reflecting as she did so that it didn’t *feel* like only four days had elapsed since they’d jumped back here.

 Part of her wished she was jumping to Gao instead.
 It had been her *home,* and her Sisters were there.
-Not rushing back there now felt like a betrayal...But Gao was in good hands.
+Not rushing back there now felt like a betrayal...
+But Gao was in good hands.
 It had to be.

 She jumped to Akyawentuo.